State of Delaware Catholic Charities assistance programs.

 A number of services are offered by the Delaware Catholic Charities.
 The organization can provide assistance to families in a crisis.
-This can include satisfying basic needs (such as food or clothing), emergency assistance (rent, utilities) and also ongoing support.
+This can include satisfying basic needs (such as food or clothing), emergency assistance (rent, utilities), short or long term housing resources and also ongoing support.
 The agency and its case managers really focus on addressing the long term needs of the Delaware family, whether it is employment, housing, or some other issue.

 Emergency Shelters are located across the state, including in all counties in Delaware.
 Hundreds of families are housed nightly and they also receive food and free hot meals.
 The maximum stay is 30 days.
 In addition to the housing, a case manager works with each resident to help them find a job, increase income and locate affordable long term housing in the region.
 Catholic Charities also helps with prescription medications, laundry, clothing, and transportation for those in the shelter.